Urist-McDeveloper/nbody/README.md

 # 2D N-body simulation on CPU and GPU

-Written in C, powered by Vulkan and AVX (or SSE), shown on screen with [raylib](https://github.com/raysan5/raylib).
+Written in C, powered by Vulkan and AVX (or SSE).

 *(videos below are quite heavily compressed)*